Alberta Darling: Personal life and education

-Darling was born in Hammond, Indiana, and raised in Peoria, Illinois, where she graduated from Richwoods High School.
+Darling was born Alberta Statkus in Hammond, Indiana; she was raised in Peoria, Illinois, where she graduated from Richwoods High School.
 She attended the University of Wisconsin–Madison, receiving a Bachelor of Science degree in secondary education in 1966.
 After graduating from UW-Madison, she moved to Milwaukee and did graduate work at the University of Wisconsin–Milwaukee from 1972 to 1974.

 Prior to her election to the legislature, Darling taught high school English and was later the marketing and business development director for the Milwaukee Art Museum.

 Darling met her husband, William "Bill" Darling, during their time at UW-Madison.
 The two married in 1967, and up until his death in the spring of 2015, Bill was an ear, nose and throat surgeon in southeast Wisconsin.
 Darling and her husband had two children and three grandchildren.
 She is a longtime resident of River Hills, Wisconsin, which she represented in the Senate.